coderefinery/installation/content/conda-environment.md

 # Creating a Conda environment for CodeRefinery workshops

 1. Open your terminal shell (e.g. Bash)
-2. If you have not, activate `conda` in Miniconda first using `conda activate` and if this does not work, please first follow {ref}`setting-conda-path`.
+2. If you have not, activate `conda` in Miniconda first using `conda activate` or `source ~/miniconda3/bin/activate`.
+If neither works, please first follow {ref}`setting-conda-path`.
 You probably need to restart your shell terminal.
+Then try `conda activate` or `source ~/miniconda3/bin/activate` again.
 3. Run the following command:
    ```
    conda env create -f https://raw.githubusercontent.com/coderefinery/software/main/environment.yml